z1000biker/rtlsdr4radar/readme.md

 # RTLSDR Passive Radar 📡🛰️

 A passive motion detection system using FM radio signals and a single RTL-SDR dongle.
 This project detects human motion by analyzing phase and amplitude variations in reflected FM broadcasts, turning a $25 USB dongle into a sophisticated radar sensor.
+This project reflects my interest in hardware-adjacent systems, where timing, signal integrity, and data pipelines matter.
+The same principles I apply in backend and crypto systems — determinism, observability, and explicit state handling — apply here at the RF and device boundary.

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![SDR](https://img.shields.io/badge/SDR-RTL--SDR-orange)